-After 2 months and 10 days of 1st Shawal, the festival of Eid ul Adha comes after the end of Ramadan.
+After 2 months and 10 days of the 1st Shawal, the festival of Eid ul Adha comes after the end of Ramadan.
 The last month of the Islamic calendar is called Dhu-al-Hajj.
-The Muslim year started in August of 2020.
+The Muslim year started in August 2020.

 Islamic dates can change according to the rotation of the moon.
 The lunar year only includes 354 days.
 Every year there is a difference in days and events in the Islamic calendar.

 When is Eid ul Adha 2021 in the UK?

 The start and end of the festival in the UK will be on Monday and Friday in July.
 The lunar cycle causes the Islamic months to be around at different times.
 The UK will not be different from last year because of Covid-19.
 People are advised to spend most of their time in the house.
 People are not allowed to fly into the country to see their relatives.
 In the end, it all depends on Covid-19.